Floaters cannot be fixed during cataract surgery. In fact, cataract surgery often increases your awareness of floaters.

 - Presbyopia: This occurs with age.
 Reading abilities and close-up vision become impaired.
 Specialized multifocal or accommodating intraocular lenses (IOLs) can be placed during cataract surgery to correct for this.

 Other issues such as floaters involve a completely different part of your eye than the lens.
 As a result, they cannot be addressed directly during cataract surgery.

 Addressing Refractive Errors & Cataracts Simultaneously

-High levels of myopia and hyperopia are difficult to correct this way, however, and they also present a higher risk during cataract surgery.
+High levels of myopia and hyperopia are difficult to correct this way, however.
+It also presents a higher risk during cataract surgery.

 Lower levels of correction can be managed through specialized IOLs.
-Specialized lenses that can be used during cataract surgery include:
+Specialized lenses that can be used during cataract surgery include the following:

-- Toric lenses.
-These help to correct for astigmatism.
+- Toric lenses: These help to correct astigmatism.

 Managing Glaucoma With Cataract Surgery